bloggertom/TWLogger/README.md

 1. Add a json/remote logger.
 2. Review and complete API documentation.
-3. Rethink how loggers are configured.
+3. Review how loggers are configured.
-4. Add functionality for meta data in logs.
+4. Add functionality for meta data in logs. *(done)*
+5. Allow TWSqliteLogger to roll-over using number of logs in database.